 Data center gateways are supported on the following platforms:

 - Red Hat Enterprise Linux 7

 - Red Hat Enterprise Linux 8

 - Ubuntu 18.04

 - Ubuntu 20.04

 At a minimum, one virtual CPU with 2 GB of memory is required.

-2. Enable Full Access rights
+2. Enable Full Access rights on data center gateways.

 Go to Administration > User Management > Roles > Properties > Other Rights and select "Full" for Data Center Gateways.

 |Dec.
 08, 2020||1.0.2|